Standeford Observatory HISTORY

 In August 2003 after 21 years of hard use, the C11 was retired from the dome and replaced by the 14" Meade LX200.
 A new base was constructed for the C11, and it now serves outside the dome with the other telescopes used at the site.

 In May, 2005, after 23 years of manual dome rotation, the Standeford Observa-DOME was finally motorized.
 Azimuthal motors were apparently not standard equipment in 1978, but the Observa-DOME folks were happy to fabricate a special bracket that mounts one of their motor-driven tires on the dome.
 Now the dome can be rotated by throwing a switch, making the observing assistants' job that much easier.
+A new dome motor was installed in May 2005, though this motor has suffered as of late.

 From 1982 to 2006, Standeford Observatory was located on the southern edge of campus about 250 yards southeast of the Gage dormitory parking lot